TonyDaLip/moscow-new-building-price-analysis/README.md

 ## Project overview

-The project analyzes **8,000 Moscow new-building listings** and investigates how residential prices are associated with several market characteristics.
+The project analyses **8,000 Moscow new-building listings** and investigates how residential prices are associated with several market characteristics.

 The analysis is structured around four main questions: